-Business License – There is no general state of Montana business license, however many cities require businesses to be licensed in order to operate.
+There is no general state of Montana business license, however, there are city and county licenses some businesses will need to register for.
 Rules for business registration vary depending on location and what the business does.
 Below are a few cities that have licensing requirements.

-Billings – Anyone conducting business within the city limits of Billings, a business license is required from the City of Billings Finance Department.
+Billings – Anyone conducting business within Billings’ city limits, a business license is required from the City of Billings Finance Department.

 Missoula – Most businesses operating in the City of Missoula will need to obtain a General Business License.
-Businesses that fall into certain categories (contractors, mobile vendors, businesses that sell liquor or medical marijuana) will need to get a special business license.
+Businesses that fall into certain categories (contractors, mobile vendors, businesses that sell alcoholic beverages, or medical marijuana) will need to get a special business license.

 Any business that physically goes onto residential property will need to have a background check.
 Home-based businesses will have to submit the Home Occupation Additional Info form with their business license application.

 Great Falls – Several types of businesses operating in the City of Great Falls will need to obtain licensing from the Planning and Community Development Department.
-Some of these businesses include contractors, daycares and home-based businesses.
+Some of these businesses include electricians, plumbers, daycares, and home-based businesses.

 All businesses operating out of a physical location will need to obtain a Safety Inspection Certificate from the Fire Department.